AryanshDhuria/Connectivity-Analysis-Dashboard/README.md

 ## 📌 Project Overview

-The **Connectivity Analysis Dashboard** is a **Power BI data analytics project** designed to analyze telecommunication connectivity trends across regions and years.
+The **Connectivity Analysis Dashboard** is a Power BI project that analyzes telecommunication connectivity trends across regions and years.

-The dashboard provides insights into **population growth, subscriber distribution, and connectivity penetration**, helping identify patterns in telecom adoption and regional connectivity differences.
+The dashboard visualizes **population growth, telecom subscriber distribution, and connectivity penetration**, helping identify patterns in telecom adoption and regional connectivity differences.

-This project demonstrates **data modeling, dashboard design, and business insight generation using Power BI and DAX**.

 ---